-To allow stopping the flow of water in individual legs of multiple circuit loops, install shutoff valves for each supply line that exits the manifold.
-This provides a way of servicing or replacing an individual heat exchanger without affecting the operation of other heat exchangers in the loop.
+To stop the flow of water in individual legs of multiple circuit loops, install shutoff valves for each supply and return line.
+This provides a way to service or replace an individual heat exchanger without affecting the operation of other heat exchangers in the loop.